 Adobe hired a team of engineers that included myself in order to build out a consumer-facing page on their central website.

-I worked as a front-end developer to build out designs according both to visual and code specifications.
-As part of the project, I also helped convert their existing content into a new content-management system that Adobe had built internally.
+I worked as a front-end developer, converting design specifications into a functional website.
+As part of the project, I also helped convert their existing content into a content-management system that Adobe had built internally.

 The portfolio you're looking at.
 I tried to create something simple but subtly compelling and impressive from a code-base standpoint.